 Well, this question spurs multiple answers.

-If you’re into gaming, then the UX302LG is the one for you, as one of the very few 13 inch gaming ultrabooks of the moment (more about these in here).
+If you’re into gaming, either the UX32LN or the UX302LG are the ones for you, as two of the very few 13 inch gaming ultrabooks of the moment (more about these in here).
 The UX32LN is bulkier and more expensive, but packs faster graphics, while the UX302LG is sleeker and offers a touchscreen, but sells for a few hundreds of dollars more than then UX32LN.

 If you want a fast 13 inch laptop for serious tasks, like editing videos and photos, programming or even heavy multitasking, the Core i7-4558U version of the UX301LA is your best pick.